mundis1/GISexamples/README.md

 **GIS | Spatial Analysis | Data Visualization | Health and Population Mapping**

 Welcome to my portfolio!
-I’m a GIS professional with experience developing spatial solutions that bridge data, technology, and public health insight.
+I’m a GIS professional with experience developing solutions using demographic data, spatial analysis, and statistical modelling.

 This site highlights selected projects and scripts I’ve developed using **ArcGIS Pro**, **Python (arcpy)**, and **R** for geospatial and statistical analysis.

 ---